-Prague is a beautiful city but we think you already knew that.
-Hopefully you are also planning a trip to one of our favorite cities in the whole wide world.
+Prague is a beautiful city, but we think that if you have seen a few pictures you already knew that.
+Hopefully you are reading this because you are planning a trip to one of our favorite cities in the whole wide world.

-First built as a fortress in 970 AD, Prague Castle (Pražský hrad) has literally stood the test of time.
+As the crown jewel of Prague sightseeing Prague Castle (Pražský hrad) has literally stood the test of time since it was first built as a fortress in 970 AD.
 Throughout the centuries, it gained prominence as a seat of power for kings of Bohemia, Holy Roman emperors, and presidents of former Czechoslovakia.
 Today, it is the official office of the current Czech president, and according to the Guinness Book of World Records, it is the largest castle complex in the world.

 Popular sights, including St. Vitus Cathedral, St. George’s Basilica, the Old Royal Palace and Golden Lane can all be found within the walls of Prague Castle.
 Visitors can enjoy guided tours of the castle grounds, stroll through the Royal Garden, and experience incredible views of the Vltava River and Prague’s Old Town.